JAZZ AGE Doll (back)Drama 114 p. (Nicholl semi-finalist script 1997)

 I was asked to come here for Zelda.

-It’s a little galling to wait until
+Its a little galling to wait until

 dessert is served.